What Are the Pros and Cons of a Hot Tub?

 The upkeep can be a chore

-The thought of maintaining a hot tub can be daunting.
+The thought of cleaning a hot tub can be daunting.
 But in reality, once you get to grips with it, then it is not very hard and takes little time each week.
-You will find articles on this site to help you or I can recommend purchasing Swim University’s Hot tub handbook and video course.

 Since the amount of water in a hot tub is relatively small then the costs of chemicals to keep the water in good order are also low.